overlookmotel/sequelize-definer/README.md

 When `true`, creates a `label` attribute on each field, with a human-readable version of the field name.
 Defaults to `false`.

+`labels` option can also be overridden on an individual model in that model's options.

 #### freezeTableName